sandeep-iitr/Deep-Learning-Tools/README.md

 - Tensor: It is an array which runs on GPU.
 Numpy with GPU
 - Variable: Builds up computations graph.
 Equivalent to kind of Tensor, variable, Placeholders in TF
 - Module: Neural network layer, which can be combined.
 Equivalent to higher level frameworks like layers in TF.

+## Caffe
+- Define network in Prototxt file, and solvers.
+- Run the caffe binary.
+No code to be written.